20th anniversary of Stena Line switching the historic Larne - Stranraer service to Belfast.

 Stena's many visitors

-Many ships have operated for Stena to Belfast over the past 20 years, perhaps most memorably the HSS 1500 Stena Voyager.
+Many ships have operated for Stena Line to Belfast over the past 20 years, perhaps most memorably the HSS 1500 Stena Voyager.
 Of course, the 3 locally built sisters Stena Galloway, Stena Antrim, and Stena Caledonia transferred to Belfast from Larne, the latter operating to Belfast until the closure of the ferry port at Stranraer in 2011.
-She was joined in latter years by the veteran French ferry Seafrance Manet (ex Champs-Élysées, Stena Parisien), which herself underwent a substantial refit and introduced new concepts to the Stena fleet as Stena Navigator.
+She was joined in latter years by the veteran French ferry Seafrance Manet (ex Champs-Élysées, Stena Parisien), which herself underwent a substantial refit and introduced new concepts to the Stena Line fleet as Stena Navigator.
 Stena Cambria, the other Harland and Wolff built sister also visited Belfast, operating to Stranraer in place of the regular vessels whilst they went for refit.
 Incidentally, she was also the first of the former Sealink vessels to get a Stena name.
-More recently, Stena Nordica and Stena Feronia (which was originally Norse Irish Ferries Belfast - Liverpool vessel Mersey Viking) provided refit cover for the local fleet, though both vessels have now left the Stena fleet.
+More recently, Stena Nordica and Stena Feronia (which was originally Norse Irish Ferries Belfast - Liverpool vessel Mersey Viking) provided refit cover for the local fleet, though both vessels have now left the Stena Line fleet.

 It is not widely known that Stena seriously considered at least a partial move back to Larne at the turn of the millennium in order to cut fuel costs, however, the prospect of a new terminal closer to entrance of Belfast Lough (which was to become Victoria Terminal 4) and intense lobbying by both Belfast Harbour and local hauliers, convinced Stena to stay.
 Had the move back to Larne gone ahead, the service (and perhaps the Port of Larne) would certainly look very different now, not least because the current ships would not fit Larne harbour in its current form!